SahajKaran/SahajKaran/README.md

 I am an energetic and ambitious third-year undergraduate student majoring in Data Science at SFU.
 I am passionate about anything that has to do with Andorid Development or Game Development I am also interested in the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
 I also just love to code.
 I currently have a working understadning of Java, R, C++, C, Python.
 I am continuting to improve as a person and a coder.
 Feel free to reach out anytime :).

 ## What's Going On
-- I'm currently learning X86-64 Assembly language.
+- I am currently working full time at 4Refuel as a Android Developer.
+- Studying part time to complete my degree.
-- 2022 Goals:
+- 2023 Goals:
-  - Find relevant work experience
+  - Continue gaining knowlege through my CO-OP position at 4Refuel.
   - Get started with Android Development projects
   - Upload more on Linkedin and Github